Miraj50/Blockchain-Database/README.md

 All the source files are licensed under GNU GLPv3 license.
 Refer [LICENSE](https://github.com/Miraj50/Blockchain-Database/blob/master/LICENSE) for more details.

-    This project is a demonstration of detecting insider attacks on databases using Blockchain.
+    This project demonstrates detection of insider attacks on databases using Blockchain.

     Copyright (C) 2018  Rishabh Raj
     This code is licensed under GNU GPLv3 license.
 See LICENSE for details